[letter #2] hand cream

 my mom will hold a scalding hot pot with her bare hands. to push potatoes deeper in the boiling water for the noodle soup we’ll be having for dinner, she’ll penetrate her fingers into the first layer of searing steam and almost touch the volatile bubbles of water. as if oil droplets magically avoid splattering onto her bare arms, she’ll grill pork belly in an apron and short sleeves and won’t flinch even once.

-as i grow older, i’ve noticed that a scalding hot pot isn’t getting any less hotter. it’s still scalding hot. i’ll try to follow mom and use my hands to push the potatoes deeper into the boiling water, but i burn my hands before i even get halfway past the layer of steam. when i grill pork belly, i put on a sweater and cover my hands with my sleeves, wear my glasses to prevent the possibility of permanent vision loss, and stand so far from the stove that i can barely touch the pork with the tip of my wooden spatula. it’s not that mom’s invincible like we all think moms are. mom’s love was just so great that not being able to feed me warm home-cooked meals was more painful than burns or splatters.
+as i grow older, i’ve noticed that a scalding hot pot isn’t getting any less hotter. it’s still scalding hot. i’ll try to follow mom and use my hands to push the potatoes deeper into the boiling water, but i burn my hands before i even get halfway past the layer of steam. when i grill pork belly, i put on a sweater and cover my hands with my sleeves, wear my glasses to prevent the possibility of permanent vision loss, and stand so far from the stove that i can barely touch the pork with the tip of my wooden spatula. it’s not that mom’s invincible like we all think moms are. mom’s love was just so great that not being able to feed me warm home-cooked meals was harder to bear than burns or splatters.

-i want to be like hand cream.
+so my dream is to be like hand cream.

 love xx